russellrobinson/generic-linked-list/README.md

 version of Node.js.

 ## TypeScript version
-The project was developed with TypeScript 4.5.5 and should compiles seamlessly in any later version of TypeScript.
+The project was developed with TypeScript 4.5.5 and should compile seamlessly in any later version of TypeScript.

 ## About the author